 Spinach can be eaten raw or cooked.
 This means you do not have to use precious fuel cooking / boiling the spinach before its eaten.
 However, its always good to cook your food to kill any bacteria that might be growing on the leaves.

 There is an interesting thread in the Survivalist Forum about Food Preps.
-Some of the topics being discussed are stockpiling canned goods, stockpiling dried or vacuum sealed foods, buying MREs (Meals Ready to Eat), canning your own food, stockpiling family sized or #10 cans of food, or something else.
+Some of the topics being discussed are stockpiling food such as canned goods, stockpiling dried or vacuum sealed foods, buying MREs (Meals Ready to Eat), canning your own food, stockpiling family sized or #10 cans of food, or something else.

 Regardless of how much food you stockpile, its impossible to stockpile enough food for a lifetime.